peter88213/nvhelp-en/source/tree_context_menu.rst

 menu opens that belongs to the type of the selected element.

 .. hint::
-   Greyed-out entries are not available, e.g. due to “project lock”.
+   Greyed-out entries are not available, e.g. due to "project lock".

 Book context menu entries